 Joe often uses an example of when the kids were little.
 He would place them on a platform, like many Dad’s do, hold out his arms, and say,” Jump!”
 They didn’t question at all if he would miss them.
 They simply trusted him because they knew he loved them.
 He was their Daddy!

-When Jessica was learning the “ABC’s” of God, she came home proudly after church, declaring in her high, sweet 5-year-old voice, “God is i-n-c-o-m-p-r-e-h-e-n-s-i-b-l-e!
+When Jessica was learning the “ABC’s” of God.
+She came home proudly after church, declaring in her high, sweet 5-year-old voice, “God is i-n-c-o-m-p-r-e-h-e-n-s-i-b-l-e!
 That means He is more than we can fully comprehend.”
-Then she recited the Scripture that went with that.
-“Who has known the mind of the Lord?
+Then she recited the Scripture : “Who has known the mind of the Lord?
 Or who has been his counselor?”
 (Romans 11:34).
-After that little Bible lesson, when situations arose in our lives that made no sense, Joe and I would look at each other and say, “Incomprehensible!”
-It became our buzz word to trust God.
+After that little Bible lesson, incomprehensible became our new buzz word to trust God when situations arose in our lives that made no sense.

 To this day, I have found that it’s not about understanding everything.
 It’s about trusting His love for me that matters.

 As I have walked, and often times trudged through the why questions of my grief journey, I’ve learned that if I cannot trust in God’s sovereignty then all I can conclude is that God is weak and something got by Him, or that He simply doesn’t care.
-However, I know that neither of those are true because He’s proven His power and love over and over to me both experientially and through His Word.
-I can either allow doubt and unbelief to intimidate me and rob me of sensing God’s presence, or live in the confidence of His love me.
+However, I know that neither of those are true.
+God has proven His power and love to me over and over both experientially and through His Word.
+I can either allow doubt and unbelief to intimidate me or live in the confidence of His love me.
+One robs me of sensing God’s presence, the other inviting me to it.